 - I started taking domperidone, a medication approved in Canada to help with milk production, in order to try to increase my supply and letdown a bit

-- I learned how to do breast compressions for a faster flow before letdown came (watch a video on breast compressions)
+- breast compressions are a great tool for a faster flow before letdown comes (watch a video on breast compressions)

 - Organic Milkmaid Tea.
-I don’t know how much this actually helped but I Like tea
+I don’t know how much this actually helped but I like tea so why not.

-- Arrange our schedule to nurse Lulu when she is sleepy (before naps and bedtime).
+- Nurse when sleepy.
+I worked to rearrange our schedule to nurse Lulu when she is sleepy (before naps and bedtime).
 Most babies will nurse better when they are sleepy.
 They tend to be more patient and calm.
 Sometimes if it was a struggle I gave Lulu her pacifier and rocked her until she was almost asleep.
 Then take the pacifier from her mouth and latch her.

 - bouncing/walking with her.
 If Lulu wasn’t sleepy I needed to be moving.
 I spent many times pacing and dancing back and forth in the bedroom or bouncing on the yoga ball.
 Walking and holding a nursing child was brutal on my back but it was a very useful tool especially for nursing in public.